-- For targeted plots, did the BLM contact provide additional context about sampling in the BLM Comments field? - Some targeted points may not qualify for the six criteria of applicable ecosystems.
-If a targeted site does not seem to qualify, this may be due to two possible reasons: - The BLM Project Lead expects the site to improve in the future due to a change in management, so it is expected to meet the six criteria in the future. - The BLM Project Lead may be unaware of the criteria for applicable ecosystems. - Evaluators should communicate with the BLM Contact provided to ensure they will get the data they expect from the point they submitted. - o For communicating potential plot boundaries, a Survey123 webform can be used by BLM staff to demonstrate the area around the sample location in which they would like the plot to be established.
+- For targeted plots, did the BLM contact provide additional context about sampling in the 'BLMComments' field? - Some targeted points may not qualify for the six criteria of applicable ecosystems.
+If a targeted site does not seem to qualify, this may be due to two possible reasons: - The BLM Project Lead expects the site to improve in the future due to a change in management, so it is expected to meet the six criteria in the future. - The BLM Project Lead may be unaware of the criteria for applicable ecosystems. - Evaluators should communicate with the BLM Contact provided to ensure they will get the data they expect from the point they submitted. - For communicating potential plot boundaries, the Targeted Site Submission Form can be used by BLM staff to demonstrate the area around the sample location in which they would like the plot to be established.
 Once submitted, the polygon drawn using this form will automatically sync with the Office Evaluation Webmap. - Random plots must fall within the target population.
 In some cases, plots can be rejected from the office when enough evidence is available to suggest it will not be sampleable.
-In other cases, borderline sites may still require a field visit to verify that a site does not qualify for sampling. - Using various imagery sources and years, is the area consistently a bright green color suggesting wet conditions? - Do NDVI or Color Infrared imagery sources suggest the plot will be covered with vegetation and wet? - Is the potential area wide enough to fit one of the plot layouts?
-Use the measuring tool to explore dimensions of sampleable area. - Is the plot classified in the National Wetlands Inventory (USA Wetlands layer in Webmap).
+In other cases, borderline sites may require a field visit to verify that a site does not qualify for sampling. - Using various imagery sources and years, is the area consistently a bright green color suggesting wet conditions? - Do NDVI or Color Infrared imagery sources suggest the plot will be covered with vegetation and wet? - Is the potential area wide enough to fit one of the plot layouts?
+Use the measuring tool to explore dimensions of sampleable area. - Is the plot classified in the National Wetlands Inventory ('USA Wetlands' layer in Webmap).
 If so, how is it classified? - Are there previously sampled Riparian and Wetland AIM Plots in the area?
+Has this Plot been previously sampled or rejected? - If a point in the Previously Sampled layer does not appear on the webmap, the PlotID may be used to search in the layer.
+If a previous field crew was not able to physically reach the sample location in the past, it may appear in a different location (i.e. at the location of a locked gate). - If the site appears in the previously sampled layer as "Reattempt" or "Permanently Rejected", why was it not sampled?

-Has this Plot been previously sampled or rejected? - o If the site appears in the previously sampled layer as Reattempt or Permanently Rejected, why was it not sampled? - If the site was visited in the past, Crews will need additional information and photos to ensure the plot is placed exactly how it was placed previously.
-Communicate with the National Riparian and Wetland AIM Team for that information. - Are there previously sampled reaches from Lotic AIM in the area?
+- If the site was visited in the past, Crews will need additional information and photos to ensure the plot is placed exactly how it was placed previously.
+Communicate with the National AIM Team for that information. - Are there previously sampled reaches from Lotic AIM in the area?
 Can you get any more information about conditions on the ground from other data sources? - Is the sample location and/or sampleable area located on land managed by the BLM?

-Is the sample location accessible?
+2. Evaluate whether the sample location is accessible.